Account

 Under U.S. law, practically everything can be registered as a trademark, as long as it identifies a source of goods or services, and is used in commerce.
 This can include your business name, product names, logos, and more.
 The primary restrictions on a trademark is that it cannot be generic or descriptive.
 Generic trademarks use a common word to describe the product, and have no protection under trademark law.
 An example of a generic trademark is SOAP for a brand of cleaning product.
 Descriptive trademarks primarily describe a feature, function, purpose or characteristic of the product, and are also very difficult to protect.
 An example of a descriptive mark is SUDSY for bath soap, because the mark describes a commonly-known feature of bath soap, i.e. that it makes suds or bubbles.

 Beyond that, the sky's the limit.
-The USPTO and the courts have authorized many trademarks that seem almost bizarre.
-Examples include the shape of a Coca-Cola bottle, the NBC jingle, and even a particular smell for sandals registered by a Brazilian footwear company.
+As Charley Moore, Founder and CEO of Rocket Lawyer, explains in a recent post discussing the launch of Rocket Lawyer, unique trademarks make good legal and business sense.
+The USPTO and the courts have authorized many trademarks that are so unique they seem almost bizarre.
+Examples include the shape of a Coca-Cola bottle, the NBC jingle, and even the smell of Play-Doh.
+Still working on developing a business name or logo?
+Let Rocket Copilot AI™ generate a new business name and logo for you for FREE.

 Do all trademarks enjoy the same protection?